emptymalei/deep-learning/dl/time-series/timeseries-hierarchical.reconciliation.md

 !!! example "Walmart Sales in Stores"

     We reuse the example of the [Walmart sales data](timeseries-hierarchical.data.md).
-The original forecasts for all levels are
+The base forecasts for all levels are

     $$
     \hat{\mathbf y}(t) = \begin{pmatrix}